shakfu/chuck-max/README.md

 Open the help file `help/chuck~.maxhelp` for a demo.
 Check out the `patchers` folders for further examples of use.

-## Optional or Missing Chugins
+## Missing Chugins

-There are four CCRMA chugins which are either optional or not yet supported by `chuck-max`:
+There are two CCRMA chugins which are not yet supported by `chuck-max`:

-1. `WarpBuf`: works well, can be built with cmake option: `-DENABLE_WARPBUF` or `make full`

-2. `Fauck`: works well, provided `chuck~` configured with at least 2 channels (see above for setup).

-3. `Ladspa`: not yet supported but known to compile without issues.
+1. `Ladspa`: not yet supported but known to compile without issues.

-4. `Fluidsynth`: not yet supported.
+2. `Fluidsynth`: not yet supported.

 ## Status